Croatia, Italy, Slovenia

 At the moment of booking you can also rent helmets suitable for head circumferences from 54 to 61 cm.
 All our helmets have a certification mark according to the DIN EN 1078 (CE) European norm.

-- 24 hours ACTV ferry ticket (bike transport not included).
+You will receive the 24 hours ACTV ferry ticket (bike transport not included) on the spot.

 By your side